IBM/cp4mcm-samples/bcdr/restore/README.md

 # IBM Cloud Pak for Multicloud Management Restore

 ## Prerequisites
-- Install `watch`, `kubectl`, `oc`, `python`, `velero`, `Helm` , and `cloudctl` CLI.
+- Install `watch`, `kubectl`, `oc`, `python`, `velero`, `Helm` , and `cloudctl` CLI on the workstation machine.
+From the workstation machine, you have to initialize and monitor the restore of IBM Cloud Pak® for Multicloud Management.

 ## Notes:
-- The restore cluster should be in the same zone as backup cluster.
+- The restore cluster should be in the same region as backup cluster.
-- When any velero restore is partially failing with errors then perform the same restore again with the same command.
 - It is recommended to have the same OpenShift version in both the backed up and restored cluster.
 - If Monitoring needs to be restored, then we need to keep backup and restore cluster domain name same otherwise after restore monitoring agents will not be able to connect to MCM.
+- The steps outlined below are to restore CP4MCM in a new cluster.
+- Current backup also backs up keys & certificates from the previous clusters.
+This is required to ensure restored data is accessible in the new deployment.
+This restore flow works in conjunction with backup flow detailed in the backupsection.
+It can not run independently.
+- Please follow the restore procedure as mentioned below, it is important to have data restored 1st and then deploy cluster else things will not work as expected.

 ## Disaster recovery steps